 The population of Red Knot and Great Knot has been declining at a rate of 2-2.5 % per year in recent decades, primarily as a result of habitat loss at the stopover sites, according to the Arctic Migratory Bird Initiative Workplan 2015-2019.
 Both species have been identified as priority species for EAAF in the Workplan.

-For the WMBD 2017 campaign, the EAAFP Secretariat would like to propose the ‘Year of the Knots’ with awareness raising activities including a poster competition and travelling exhibition supported by Partners and collaborators.
+For the WMBD 2017 campaign, the EAAFP Secretariat would like to propose the ‘Year of the Knots’ with awareness raising activities including a drawing competition and travelling exhibition supported by Partners and collaborators.